Key takeaways:

 Here are three ways to take full advantage of an offset account:

-1. Maximise the balance
+Maximise your balance

 To get the most out of your offset account, try to keep a healthy balance in it.
-If you’re in a position to do so, aim to save a sizable portion of your home loan balance.
+If you’re in a position to do so, aim to save a sizeable portion of your home loan balance.
 While every dollar counts, a higher amount in your offset account will work much harder, leading to greater savings overall.

 This means depositing your income, savings and any lump sum payments, such as tax returns, into it.
 You can also transfer money made from any other activities, like side hustles or selling unwanted items around the house.

-2. Make it your main account
+Make it your main account

 Most offset accounts work like regular transaction accounts, meaning you can deposit cash and make bill payments.
 Get into a habit of using it as your primary account to ensure there’s always money coming in.